Mathématique: Chapter 3

 “What?”
 Young asked defensively.

-“I got caught in the way of something more unyielding than I was,” Young said wryly.
+“I got caught in the way of something more unyielding than I was,” Young said.

-That was interesting.
-It was an unusually abstract way of describing a thing that was, by its nature, immediate.
-It suggested to Rush that whatever had happened to Young had been something outside the range of a typical injury in the field, if there was such a thing.
-It also implied that Young was not particularly keen to discuss whatever had happened.
+Interesting.
+It was an (unusually) abstract way of describing a thing that was, by its nature, immediate.
+It also implied that Young wasn’t particularly keen to discuss whatever had happened.

 He could sympathize.

-“I guess so,” Young said, looking away—out the window and straight into the red disk of the setting sun.
+“Guess so.”
+Young stared out the window, at the red disk of the setting sun.

 Rush was certain if he tried any such thing he’d have a headache for days.
-He methodically worked his way through his entire plate of pasta.
+He stared down at his plate and methodically worked his way through his dinner.

 “Give me your phone,” Young said, after finishing the last of his beer.